springsnowdrop/202206_technical_assignment_dsde/README.md

 - the share of population covered by stations within radii of 5, 10, 50km and beyond for US, UK, Turkey, Thailand, Philippines, India.
 Population data available here: [data/gpw_v4_population_density_rev11_2020_15_min.tif](data/gpw_v4_population_density_rev11_2020_15_min.tif).

 You can use either R or Python for data analysis, and any library or platform to create charts, except Tableau and PowerBI.
-Code and results can be hosted on a Markdown document, Jupyter notebook, R markdown, simple code and images, or interactive web page.
+Code and results can be hosted on a Markdown document, Jupyter notebook, R markdown, simple code and image files, or interactive web page.

 ## Part 1b (Optional) - Data scraping and visualisation